AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/current-sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

-**Migrate to latest Mobile SDKs for iOS**<br/>If you are currently using our Objective-C (ACP-prefix) libraries, please see the [Migrating to latest Mobile SDKs for iOS](https://developer.adobe.com/client-sdks/previous-versions/documentation/migrate-to-swift/) guide for next steps.<br/>The latest Mobile SDK for iOS supports iOS 10 or later; requires Swift 5.1 or newer and Xcode 11.0 or newer.
+**Migrate to latest Mobile SDKs for iOS**<br/>If you are currently using the Objective-C (ACP-prefix) libraries, please see the [Migrating to latest Mobile SDKs for iOS](https://developer.adobe.com/client-sdks/previous-versions/documentation/migrate-to-swift/) guide for next steps.<br/>The latest Mobile SDK for iOS supports iOS 10 or later; requires Swift 5.1 or newer and Xcode 11.0 or newer.
 In addition to **CocoaPods**, **Swift Package Manager (SPM)** installation option is supported with the latest iOS Swift SDKs!
 Find more details at the GitHub links below.

 <InlineAlert variant="info" slots="text"/>